Before plugging your fridge freezer in and turning it on, there are a few things you can do to extend it's lifespan so you get the most out of it.

 Fridges and freezers are full of fluid that’s used to cool the compartments.
 In transit, your appliance gets shaken around, so it’s best to let everything inside settle before you plug it in.

-Because you’re going to be storing food in the fridge/freezer when it cools down, it’s a good idea to give it a clean while it stands.
+Because you’re going to be storing food in it, it’s a good idea to give it a quick clean before you use it.

 There’s probably already a space in your kitchen for your new appliance, but it needs to be placed so that there’s enough room around for air to flow around it freely.